Outcome of Disciplinary Hearing – How to Get it Right

-It is helpful to remember that the fundamental purpose of issuing a disciplinary warning is to seek to correct, improve and/or cease the ‘bad thing’ that your employee has done.
-If issuing a disciplinary warning is not going to correct the problem, you may need to consider whether this it is the right thing to do.
+It is helpful to remember that the fundamental purpose of issuing a warning is to seek to correct, improve and/or cease the ‘bad thing’ that your employee has done.
+If issuing this is not going to correct the problem, you may need to consider whether this it is the right thing to do.

-Another important factor to consider when making a fair disciplinary outcome decision is consistency.
-If you discipline employee x for a particular offence, then you should apply appropriate consistency if employee y also commits the same offence.
+Another important factor to consider is consistency.
+If you discipline an employee for a particular offence, then you should apply appropriate consistency if another employee commits the same offence.
 Having said that, there may be a genuine reason to make an exception.
-It’s important to be able to recognise when both these things are appropriate so that you are not diluting your businesses principles or acting unfairly towards your employees.
+It’s important to be able to recognise when both these things are appropriate.
+This way you are not diluting your businesses principles or acting unfairly towards your employees.

 Here at the HR Booth, we have a wealth of experience in supporting managers and businesses to make the right disciplinary outcome decision at whatever level is appropriate.

 When you have reached an outcome of disciplinary hearing and have a clear rationale for your decision, you need to confirm this to your employee.
 This can be done by reconvening the meeting and delivering your decision in person.

 Whether or not you choose to do this, you must confirm your outcome decision in writing.
 You must also provide a copy of this to your employee, within a reasonable time following the disciplinary meeting.

 In your outcome letter, you should refer to what the original disciplinary allegations.
 This will ensure your invite and disciplinary outcome letter mirror each other.

 - A summary of what your employee said in response to the allegations